milakov/nnForge/examples/image_classifier_demo/README.md

 Model files
 -------------------

-You need to download the archive with trained model and extract all the file from there:
+You need to download the archive with trained model and extract all the files from it:

 	nnforge/
 		working_data/